Waves-Matter/IoT-course/README.md

 # IoT-course
-The tasks I have completed during the course of Internet of Things We were working with Raspberry Pi Pico W.
+The tasks I have completed during the course of Internet of Things.
-Used CircuitPython.
+We were working with Raspberry Pi Pico W.
+CircuitPython was used.

 1. Making the LED light pulse, using PWM.
 2. Measuring temperature with NTC thermistor.